|Total Art and Architectural History Master’s Courses||36 Credits|

 Concentration in Art History or Architectural History

-Students may wish to concentrate in either Art or Architectural History.
-For such a concentration students must complete six of their twelve graduate courses in either Architectural History or Art History.
+For the optional Master’s degree concentration in art history or in architectural history, students may elect to focus on one of these two fields of study represented in the department.
+They must complete six of their twelve graduate courses in either Architectural History or Art History.
 The core course and thesis requirements are the same as the MA in the more integrated Master of Arts degree in Arts and Architecture.

 With permission, up to two undergraduate courses at the 300 or 400 level may be taken for graduate credit, with the understanding that all assignments and research papers submitted in such courses would be expected to meet a standard commensurate with graduate status.